hansingt/nwrfc-sys/README.md

-# Unsafe Rust bindings for the SAP NetWeaver RFC SDK
+# Rust bindings for the SAP NetWeaver RFC SDK

-This crate uses [`bindgen`](https://crates.io/crates/bindgen) to generate bindings for the SAP NetWeaver RFC C-SDK and exports the unsafe bindings for direct usage.
+This crate uses [`bindgen`](https://crates.io/crates/bindgen) to generate bindings for the SAP NetWeaver RFC libraries.

-> **_NOTE_**: Normal developers should use the [`sapnwrfc`](https://github.com/hansingt/sapnwrfc-rust) crate instead, which is built upon this crate and implements safe wrappers for most of the functions and types exported by this crate.

-This crate allows for direct interaction with SAP systems using the RFC protocol.
-It does not implement any error handling or type conversion / checking.
-Thus, all types exported by this crate are direct wrappers of the corresponding C structs and all functions are the direct unsafe calls to the C functions.
+It consists of two layers of abstraction:

+1) It directly exports the wrapped, unsafe C-Functions from the NetWeaver RFC using `nwrfc::_unsafe`.
+2) It implements an abstraction layer protocol under `nwrfc::protocol`, which allows a more object-oriented access to the SAP NetWeaver RFC library.
+   This layer is mostly inspired by SAP's own python implementation of the SAP NetWeaver RFC wrappers called [PyRFC](https://github.com/sap/pyrfc).

+**_NOTE:_** Normal developers should use the abstraction layer protocol any try to avoid the `nwrfc::_unsafe` layer.
+Nevertheless, this layer is exported to allow access to functions which have not (yet) been implemented in the abstraction layer.

 ## How to include
 Because of license limitations, we are not allowed to distribute this crate in